Peter Perrett: Career

 Perrett formed the Only Ones in 1976 with his wife Zena as manager.
-After self-releasing their debut single "Lovers of Today", the band signed a recording contract with CBS Records and released three studio albums: The Only Ones (1978), Even Serpents Shine (1979), and Baby's Got a Gun (1980), before breaking-up in 1982.
+After self-releasing their debut single, "Lovers of Today", the band signed a recording contract with CBS Records and released three studio albums: The Only Ones (1978), Even Serpents Shine (1979), and Baby's Got a Gun (1980), and were the opening act for the Who on their tour of the United States, before breaking up in 1982.

+In 1993, Perrett was referenced by name in the song “Seein’ Her” by Paul Westerberg.

 Perrett re-emerged in 1994 with a new band called the One.
-The band released their debut EP Cultured Palate via their manager's record label Dwarf Records, before signing to Demon Records and releasing their debut album Woke up Sticky in 1996.
-The band split up that same year, with Perrett disappearing again until April 2004 when he made an appearance on stage with the Libertines.
+The band released their debut extended play (EP), Cultured Palate, via their manager's record label Dwarf Records, before signing to Demon Records and releasing their debut album, Woke Up Sticky, in 1996.
+The band split up that same year, with Perrett disappearing again until April 2004, when he made an appearance on stage with the Libertines.
 He also appeared on stage with his sons Jamie and Peter Jr.'s band Love Minus Zero.
 Long hiatuses in his music career have been ascribed to his enduring struggles with heroin and crack cocaine addictions.

 The Only Ones reunited in 2007, following the use of "Another Girl, Another Planet" in a Vodafone advertising campaign and a subsequent request to perform at the All Tomorrow's Parties festival in Minehead.
 The band first played a brief UK tour in April and June of that year, and then continued performing as far afield as Japan through 2009.
 Despite reports that the band was working on a new album and performing new songs live, including "Dreamt She Could Fly" and "Black Operations" (which the band played on Later... with Jools Holland), the band went on hiatus again without releasing any new material.

 After the Only Ones performed in Japan in 2014 without their drummer Mike Kellie, a press release announced that Perrett would play a one-off solo date at the Trades Club in Hebden Bridge, West Yorkshire in January 2015.
 Perrett played the gig to good reviews with his two sons performing as the backing band.